 Sachsenhausen had several notable aspects that made it distinct:

-- Hidden factories: The camp had several hidden factories where prisoners were forced to work under brutal conditions to manufacture goods for the Nazi war effort.
+Hidden factories: There where several underground factories at the camp, where the prisoners where under conditions that could only be describe as torturous where forced to work to produce goods for the Nazi war effort.

 Survivor Stories